jacmoe/pype-docs/index.md

 The excellent Markdown parser [cebe/markdown](http://markdown.cebe.cc/) is responsible for processing the Markdown documents.

-[Deployer](http://deployer.org/) is used for deployment, and [Flywheel](https://github.com/jamesmoss/flywheel) is used for temporary storage of processed documents.
+[Deployer](http://deployer.org/) is used for configuration and deployment, and [Flywheel](https://github.com/jamesmoss/flywheel) is used for temporary storage of processed documents.

 And, last - but not least: Pype is built using the [Yii Framework](http://www.yiiframework.com/)